 Frances - I have just started crocheting again.
 I’m not great but I love that you can easily make a 3D object.
-I recently made my daughter a hat and get dolly a playsuit in the same stitch.
-I’m not sure if it ties in but I think all creative endeavours help add to my energy.
+I recently made my daughter a hat and her dolly a playsuit in the same stitch.
+I’m not sure if it ties in but I think all creative endeavours help to add to my energy.

-Frances - A good walk always inspires me and if in doubt I go down to the river.
+A good walk always inspires me and if in doubt I go down to the river.
 The National Gallery also never seems to not deliver.

 Michelle - I’ve really enjoyed working with you, you’ve pushed me to be a little more playful with surface design.
 From all the surfaces and mediums you use, which will always be your all-time favourite?